CraftAcademyLabs/coach-guides/add_recordings_to_cax.md

-Add a Recording on CaX
+Add a Recording on CraftEd

 1) Find the video on Google Drive
 2) Choose more actions